vfarcic/devops24/manuscript/01-sts.md

 We'll start the hands-on walk-through by cloning the `vfarcic/k8s-specs` repository that contains all the example definitions we'll use throughout the book.

-W> ## A note to Windows users
+W> ## A note to **Windows** users
 W>
 W> Please run all the examples from *GitBash* (installed through *Git*).
-That way the commands you'll see throughout the book will be same as those that should be executed on *MacOS* or any *Linux* distribution.
+That way the commands you'll see throughout the book will be same as those executed on *MacOS* or any *Linux* distribution.
 If you're using Hyper-V instead of VirtualBox, you may need to run the *GitBash* window as an Administrator.

 I> All the commands from this chapter are available in the [01-sts.sh](https://gist.github.com/505aedf2cb268837983132d4e4385fab) Gist.